What is Nutrigenomics?

 How Do I Implement This In My Work?

-With the bio-individualized data that Nutrition Genome provides, I mentor clients through all necessary steps to help them address and/or compensate for genetic variances/predispositions.
+With the bio-individualized data that Nutrition Genome provides, I mentor clients through all necessary steps to help them to address and compensate for genetic variances/predispositions.
 This can be interventions such as helping you to determine the best form of B12 for your body, gaining a better understanding of one's decreased capability to handle xenobiotics (environmental toxins), and correlating all data with a client's health history, other lab work, and current health challenges.

 In addition to the above mentioned, I also have the capability of utilizing this data to create custom, bio-individualized vitamin formulas that will best help to support the body within the context of one's specific genetic variances.